top of page

 Statement Choker

 This pearl statement choker is not exactly "whimsical" but it is "upcycled" from vintage handmade lace.
-To it I've hand-stitched some freshwater pearls and some glass beads and, I must say, the choker is "ridiculously" gorgeous, so even though it's a more serious piece of jewelry, I thought I'd share it with you empresses anyways.
+On it I've hand-stitched some freshwater pearls and some glass beads and, I must say, the choker is "ridiculously" gorgeous, so even though it's a more serious piece of jewelry, I thought I'd share it with you empresses anyways.

 The grandmothers of folk my age, used to make their lace.
 The technique on this lace necklace is called tatting.
-I remember my own mother asking her mother to teach her the technique back when I was running around barefoot with "not a care in the world".
+I remember my mother asking her mother to teach her the technique back when I was running around barefoot with "not a care in the world".
 I had to "get in the car" and go to the family-owned general store in town with them, to buy a tatting tool.
 It made me mad, because there were polywogs and other critters, down at the creek I wanted to play with.
 But once at the store, I took a liking to some colorful plastic beads.
 My grandmother bought them for me.
 I didn't learn to tat that day, but I did learn to chain stitch a long gold necklace using tiny metallic thread and the gifted beads.
 I think it was that very day that sparked my fascination with beads and jewelry making.

 Then in the late 70s and 80s, I spent my summer days in Venice.
 We only lived a 40-minute train ride away.
 I loved to people-watch.
 Italian fashion was gorgeous as were the people.
 I wandered around eating gelato, visiting art museums and palaces, and getting lost in romantic fantasies of gold-gilded lifetimes and, of course, boys.
 Grandmothers with gnarly arthritic fingers sat in front of their ancient hole-in-the-wall lace shops and tatted away while waiting for customers.
 Most were dressed in black with lace veils covering their heads.
 I couldn't help but eavesdrop as I brushed my hands over their masterpieces of lace so fine and subtle.
 Some grandmothers quietly mumbled prayers as they tat, with ears open to God, and gossip.
 While other old lace makers yelled and waved their hands at hungover grandsons and cheap customers.
 Venice was part neighborhood, part carnival back then.
 Alive with local artisans and human emotion all of which became a part of the intricate tatting designs.

 I am saddened by globalization.
 That the art of tatting has been replaced, like so many other human expressions, with mechanized lace-making that silences the ancestral talents of human hands.
-I hope these memories spark curiosity about the abilities of your own ancestors, empress, and what unexplored talents you may have that lie dormant in your own hands...and heart.
+I hope these memories spark curiosity about the abilities of your ancestors, empress, and what unexplored talents you may have that lie dormant in your own hands...and heart.

 Pearly Vintage Lace Statement Choker